michelhe/rustboyadvance-ng/core/BENCHMARK.md

 rustboyadvance-core crate provides a simple yet effective performance benchmark.

-to run it use `cargo bench --manifest-path ./core/Cargo.toml --features no_video_interface` from the repository root
+to run it use `cargo bench --manifest-path ./core/Cargo.toml` from the repository root